tyconsulting/blog.tyang.github.io/_posts/2012-02-19-powershell-script-remove-all-packages-from-a-sccm-distribution-point.md

 <a href="http://blog.tyang.org/wp-content/uploads/2012/02/image1.png"><img style="padding-left: 0px; padding-right: 0px; padding-top: 0px; border: 0px;" src="http://blog.tyang.org/wp-content/uploads/2012/02/image_thumb1.png" alt="image" width="580" height="191" border="0" /></a>

 Notice that there is a pad lock symbol next to ConfigMgr01.
-If you right click <a href="//\\MGMT02\Packages$">\\MGMT02\Packages$</a>, there is a “Delete” option:
+If you right click <a href="//\\MGMT02\Packages$">\\MGMT02\Packages$</a>, there is a "Delete" option:

 <a href="http://blog.tyang.org/wp-content/uploads/2012/02/image2.png"><img style="padding-left: 0px; padding-right: 0px; padding-top: 0px; border: 0px;" src="http://blog.tyang.org/wp-content/uploads/2012/02/image_thumb2.png" alt="image" width="563" height="318" border="0" /></a>

-When right click CONFIGMGR01, “Delete” option is not available:
+When right click CONFIGMGR01, "Delete" option is not available:

 <a href="http://blog.tyang.org/wp-content/uploads/2012/02/image3.png"><img style="padding-left: 0px; padding-right: 0px; padding-top: 0px; border: 0px;" src="http://blog.tyang.org/wp-content/uploads/2012/02/image_thumb3.png" alt="image" width="580" height="280" border="0" /></a>

 This is because even though the package was created on the central site CEN, but this package was assigned to the DP CONFIGMGR01 on the child primary site TAO.

-If I get to the package on Child Primary site TAO, there is no pad lock on CONFIGMGR01 and the “Delete” option is available:
+If I get to the package on Child Primary site TAO, there is no pad lock on CONFIGMGR01 and the "Delete" option is available:

 <a href="http://blog.tyang.org/wp-content/uploads/2012/02/image4.png"><img style="padding-left: 0px; padding-right: 0px; padding-top: 0px; border: 0px;" src="http://blog.tyang.org/wp-content/uploads/2012/02/image_thumb4.png" alt="image" width="580" height="302" border="0" /></a>